walles/headsetharry/README.md

 The main Settings activity should have an item that just says `Languages: Swedish (Sweden), English (US)`.
 Clicking that box should take you to an activity listing all languages supported by our language detection.
 Next to each language there should be a checkbox.
-Checking that box for a language should show you a list of flavors ("Great Britain", "Australia") if more than one is available for that language.
-Choosing one should check the box next to the language, and amend the language name with the chosen flavor.
 * For incoming messages, identify exactly the languages that have been configured in the settings.
+* Should we support speaking over Bluetooth SCO if available and supported?
 * Verify that we work properly with a wired headset connected
 * Make sure we say something useful on incoming MMS messages
     * Watch the MMS database: http://stackoverflow.com/a/6152073/473672